mohams86/Vat-Calculator-Demo---cmostores.com/README.md

 Please find the below routes which are added new related to Vat Calculator Vat Calculation History listing page

 #[Route('/vatcalculationhistory', name: 'vatcalculationhistory')]

 Vat Calculator page

 #[Route('/vatcalculator', name: 'vatcalculator')]

-If you access url like this http://localhost/vat_calculator_demo/public/vatcalculator then you will be able to see the Vat Calculator page.

-If you access url like this http://localhost/vat_calculator_demo/public/vatcalculationhistory then Vat Calculation History page will appear.